Insensitivity

 What is insensitivity in a medical context?

-Yes, to determine the underlying cause and receive proper treatment.
+Yes, to determine the underlying cause and receive appropriate diagnosis and treatment.

 If you have any feedback, please get in touch.